nurulfana/nurulfana/README.md

 - 👋 Hi, I’m @nurulfana
-- 🌱 I’m currently learning Javascript and C
+- 🌱 I’m currently learning Javascript, Laravel and Node.js

 <!---
 nurulfana/nurulfana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.